benpry/gender-associations-child-language/README.md

 This repository provides the code for the following publication:

-Prystawski, B., Grant, E., Nematzadeh, A., Lee, S.W.S., Stevenson, S., and Xu, Y. (to appear) The emergence of gender associations in child language development.
+Prystawski, B., Grant, E., Nematzadeh, A., Lee, S.W.S., Stevenson, S., and Xu, Y. (2022) The emergence of gender associations in child language development.
 Cognitive Science.

 ## Code